-I know, look and feel are relative terms.
+I know, look and feel are subjective terms.
 But still, most people (including me) find Authy interface better.
-There is also has a copy to clipboard option in Authy, which makes it easy to copy paste the codes.
+There is also has a copy to clipboard option in Authy, which makes it easy to copy-paste the codes.

-Authy is available for Android, iOS, Windows and even for Desktop using the chrome app.
+Authy is available for Android, iOS, Windows, Mac and even for Desktop using the chrome app.
 And the best part is, you can use it in every device simultaneously.

 This is useful when you want to login to your Google account and your phone is kept in a different room, then you can just use the Authy desktop app.
 No need to get up from your seat.

-But on the other hand, Google Authenticator work on a single device. (no desktop support either).
+On the other hand, Google Authenticator works on one device only.
+Also no desktop support yet.
 So, if you try to register a new device with Google authenticator, it’ll automatically unregister the previous one.